-The Indian Police Service is one of the most responsible and respected jobs of India.
+The Indian Police Service is one of the most responsible and respected jobs in India.
 Ever since its inception in 1948, IPS has helped shape young officers to safeguard law and order across the country.
-Candidates clearing IPS – All India Services provide leadership to NDRF, SDRF, CBI, IB, NIA, SSB, BSF and other security branches of our democracy.
-Women are an equal contributor to these services.
+Candidates clearing IPS – All India Services provide leadership to NDRF, SDRF, CBI, IB, NIA, SSB, BSF, and other security branches of our democracy.
+Women are an equal contributors to these services.
 From the first IPS officer, Kiran Bedi, women have had a distinct and revolutionary role in the IPS.
 Here are some of the women IPS officers in India, who have served the country with utmost dedication

 Table of Contents

 Another name in our list of women IPS officers is Ilma Afroz, a lady with the deadliest combination of beauty with brains who was inducted into the Indian Police Service in 2018.
 She is the daughter of a hardworking farmer who went all out just to provide her with a brilliant future.
 She had lost her father at the young age of 14.
 After the sudden loss of fire, she took up to focus on education and achieve something great.
-To fulfil this dream she went on to study Philosophy at St. Stephens College in Delhi.
-Her passion and hardworking attitude helped her earn a scholarship to pursue masters at Oxford University, the dream of many!
+To fulfill this dream she went on to study Philosophy at St. Stephens College in Delhi.
+Her passion and hardworking attitude helped her earn a scholarship to pursue a master’s at Oxford University, the dream of many!

-Eventually, she quit her job in the US and decided to prepare for the Civil Services Exam and once again she raised up high and fulfilled her dream by securing 217th rank in the same.
+Eventually, she quit her job in the US and decided to prepare for the Civil Services Exam and once again she raised up high and fulfilled her dream by securing the 217th rank in the same.

 In one of her talks The Better India she said, “My mother taught me the value of hard work.
 My brother didn’t save money for my dowry.
 Instead, he spent it on my education.
 Ammi and Bhaiyya made numerous sacrifices to educate me.”
 Her thoughts and respect for her family made her reach great heights and be in a position where the whole of India knows her.